 Graduates who go on to complete the Master of Psychotherapy can apply for provisional membership of the New Zealand Association of Psychotherapists and under an interim scope of practice with the Psychotherapists Board of Aotearoa New Zealand.

-You may be requested to participate in an interview process for acceptance into area of study.
-You will be contacted with interview details.
+You may need to participate in an interview process for acceptance into this area of study.
+We will contact you with interview details.

 For more information about this contact: